Anderson Localization on Husimi Trees and its implications for Many-Body localization: Introduction

 These structural differences may be at the origin of significant discrepancies that arise when MBL is recast as single-particle AL on the Bethe lattice.
-In particular, the critical disorder strength required to localize single-particle states on the tree ($W_c \! \sim \! z \ln z$, $z$ being the local degree) is much larger than the effective disorder characterizing the MBL Hilbert space ($W_c \! \sim \! \sqrt{z}$).
-Moreover, localized eigenstates on the Bethe lattice occupy a finite volume, corresponding to a finite inverse participation ratio (IPR)~\cite{rizzo2024localized}, whereas many-body localized eigenstates necessarily extend over a subextensive region of the Hilbert space, resulting in a vanishing IPR in the thermodynamic limit~\cite{mace_multifractal_2019}.
+The first discrepancy concerns the critical disorder strength required to localize single-particle states on the tree ($W_c \! \sim \! z \ln z$, $z$ being the local degree), which is much larger than the effective disorder characterizing the MBL Hilbert space ($W_c \! \sim \! \sqrt{z}$).
+To understand this scaling, consider the paradigmatic models typically used to study MBL: generic disordered, interacting quantum spin chains of $n$ spins~\cite{mace_multifractal_2019,pal2010many,luitz2015many-body,imbrie2016diagonalization,de2024absence,biroli_large-deviation_2024} (see Sec.~\ref{sec:MBL} for a concrete example).
+In the basis of simultaneous eigenstates of the $\sigma_i^z$ operators, the Hilbert-space graph of such systems is generically a high-dimensional complex graph with local degree $z$ proportional to $n$.
+Each node corresponds to a spin configuration in this basis, and the on-site energies are sums of $O(n)$ independent random fields $h_i \in [-h, h]$; consequently, the effective diagonal disorder at the MBL transition scales as $W_c^{\rm MBL} \propto \sqrt{n}\, h_c$.
+The second discrepancy concerns the spatial structure of localized states.
+Localized eigenstates on the Bethe lattice occupy a finite volume, corresponding to a finite inverse participation ratio (IPR)~\cite{rizzo2024localized}, whereas many-body localized eigenstates necessarily extend over a subextensive region of the Hilbert space, resulting in a vanishing IPR in the thermodynamic limit~\cite{mace_multifractal_2019}.
 In this context, previous works have addressed these issues by studying how correlations affect the scaling of the critical disorder with system size~\cite{roy2020fock, roy2020localization, scoquart2024role,logan2025multifractality}.
 The impact of local loops, however, has remained unexplored~\cite{saha2026andersonlocalisationspatiallystructured}.
 To address this gap, we study the Anderson model on the Husimi tree, a hierarchical graph built from overlapping cliques (fully connected subgraphs) that extends the Bethe lattice by incorporating a controlled density of local loops of arbitrary but finite length.
 This construction remains analytically tractable, allowing a systematic exploration of how loop topology affects localization.
 We find that local loops greatly influence the transition, simultaneously lowering the critical disorder and increasing the spatial extent of localized states, resolving both inconsistencies in the single-particle analogy of MBL.
-At the same time, we show that the universality class of the localization transition remains unchanged from that of the loopless infinite tree~\cite{abou1973selfconsistent,efetov1985anderson,efetov1987density,efetov1987anderson,zirnbauer1986localization,zirnbauer1986anderson,verbaarschot1988graded,mirlin1991localization,mirlin1991universality,fyodorov1991localization,fyodorov1992novel,mirlin1994statistical,tikhonov2019statistics,tikhonov2019critical,mirlin1991localization,mirlin1994distribution,biroli2022critical}.
+At the same time, we show that the universality class of the localization transition remains unchanged from that of the loopless infinite tree~\cite{abou1973selfconsistent,efetov1985anderson,efetov1987density,efetov1987anderson,zirnbauer1986localization,zirnbauer1986anderson,verbaarschot1988graded,mirlin1991localization,mirlin1991universality,fyodorov1991localization,mirlin1994statistical,tikhonov2019statistics,tikhonov2019critical,mirlin1991localization,mirlin1994distribution,biroli2022critical}.